cloudflare/cloudflare-docs/content/version-management/get-started.md

 4. Go to **Environments**.
 5. On your lowest-ranked environment, use the **Version** dropdown to select your desired version.

-To test your version, send requests to that environment that match the pattern specified in its [Traffic filters](/version-management/reference/traffic-filters/).
+To test your version, send requests to that environment that match the pattern specified in its [traffic filters](/version-management/reference/traffic-filters/).

 For more details about what happens to these requests, refer to the version's [metrics](/version-management/how-to/versions/#view-metrics).